gosukiwi/sugarscript/README.md

 # Why
 The AppGameKit platform is impressive.
 Write once, deploy everywhere, with minimal hassle.
 The API is powerful, supports 2D and 3D and has been worked on for years, so it's quite mature.

 The downside is that the Tier 1 dialect of BASIC is quite limited.
-It lacks most feature modern developers expect in a programming language.
-There are alternative languages, particularly Tier 2, but by using C++ or any other alternative language, you lose the portability.
+It lacks most of the features modern developers expect in a programming language.
+There are alternative languages (C++, Python, Java, etc) but by using any of those languages, you lose the portability.

 SugarScript is a _transpiler_.
 It compiles directly to Tier 1, and in turn, it can use AppGameKit's Classic compiler to generate bytecode, just like you'd